-The entry to the river is at the large parking area just downstream of Saguaro Lake known as "Water Users Recreation Site".
+The entry to the river is at the large parking area just downstream of Saguaro Lake, known as "Water Users Recreation Site".
 This site, and all other river access points described here have restroom facilities.
 It's a short walk from the parking lot down to the river on a wide, graded gravel path.
-The flow of the river here is light, but not calm, so you'll have to be ready to hop in your boat once you hit the water!
+The river flow here is light but not calm, so you'll have to be ready to hop in your boat once you hit the water!

 The first decision will occur about five minutes into your journey, at mile 0.4.
 You can choose to stay left of an island, or right!
 Right is the more popular route and the main flow of the river.
 This may be the most treacherous riffle of the entire day, a short class-2 stretch with a sharp left turn that can overturn dozens of tubers and makes an excellent opportunity to pick up a few free beers from overturned coolers!
 The left route is shallower (and may be too shallow to float depending on water level) and doesn't feature the troublesome turn.
 Some may choose this route because it can be easier, but it's certainly less popular and less fun than staying right!

 The next island option comes up at mile 1.2, and the best choice is to stay left following the primary flow of the river.
-The right fork is a viable alternative and the two forks come together at mile 2.0.
-By taking the left fork however, you will encounter a fun riffle at mile 1.5, followed by a stretch of fast water from mile 1.8 to where the right fork joins at mile 2.0.
+The right fork is a viable alternative, and the two forks come together at mile 2.0.
+However, by taking the left fork, you will encounter a fun riffle at mile 1.5, followed by a stretch of fast water from mile 1.8 to where the right fork joins at mile 2.0.